 He is grateful to the Oxford Clarendon Fund, Oxford University Press, and St. Edmund Hall for full funding support.

-Mobile applications, governance failure, on-demand ride apps, impact of mobile apps on governance, governance reform, political economy, developmental impact of technology.
+Platform economies, mobile applications, on-demand ride apps, impact of mobile apps on governance, governance reform, political economy, and developmental impact of technology.

 Positions held at the OII